christiandeandemesa/50-Projects-in-50-Days/GCF Checkboxes/README.md

 ## Features

--   User toggle on or off any of the three toggles to change the background image.
+-   User can toggle on or off any of the three toggles to change the background color.
 -   If the user attempts to toggle all three on, it will toggle off one of them because it's rare for all projects to be good, cheap, and fast.
--   Responsive web design for the Galaxy Fold, Samsung Galaxy S8+, iPhone SE, iPhone 12 Pro, Pixel 5, Samsung Galaxy A51/71, Samsung Galaxy S20 Ultra, iPhone XR, Surface
-    Duo, iPad Mini, iPad Air, Surface Pro 7, Nesthub, and Nesthub Max in portrait and landscape sizes, and most standard laptops.
+-   Responsive web design for the Galaxy Fold, Samsung Galaxy S8+, iPhone SE, iPhone 12 Pro, Pixel 5, Samsung Galaxy A51/71, Samsung Galaxy S20 Ultra, iPhone XR, Surface Duo, iPad Mini, iPad Air, Surface Pro 7, Nesthub, and Nesthub Max in portrait and landscape sizes, and most standard laptops.

 ## Author

 -   Christian Demesa: https://github.com/christiandeandemesa